Introducing GCxN

 GCxN News

-COHORT 6
+COHORT 7

-Invizyne Logo
+RenewCO2 Logo

 The Selection Process

 GCxN is an invitation-only program designed to identify high risk, high impact technologies through referrals from within the advanced energy ecosystem.
-Potential applicants are referred to the GCxN team through our Channel Partners, a combination of academic, industry, and government institutions specializing in innovative energy technologies.
+Potential applicants are referred to the GCxN team through NREL’s Channel Partners, a combination of academic, industry, and government institutions specializing in innovative energy technologies.
 Referred companies are invited to apply to the program and a technical advisory board made up of NREL engineers and GCxN staff review, score, and select the companies to be invited into the next cohort.

 CHANGE THE GAME!